Master Plan Grant

 Site potential and constraints assessment

-Like the development of a master plan, a site potential and constraint assessment will be led by a primary consultant who will likely be supported by several secondary consultants.
+Like the development of a master plan, a Site Potential and Constraint Assessment who will likely be led by a primary consultant who will likely be supported by several secondary consultants.
 While the type of consultant and their level of input will vary depending on the size and complexity of the site, QIS BGA has determined that an assessment and design response can cost $50,000 or more.
-As such, the application will most likely include fees from a range of consultants to substantiate the cost of an Assessment.
+As such, the application will most likely include fees from a range of consultants to substantiate the cost of an assessment.

 Funding available